K-4U/serverInfoProvider/README.md

 ### API ###
 There is a limited API right now.
 Implement the [`ISIPEntity`](https://github.com/K-4U/serverInfoProvider/blob/1.10/src/k4unl/minecraft/sip/api/ISIPEntity.java) on a TileEntity.
 Whenever blockinfo is called on that Tile Entity, you can return a small map with keys and values to return to the requester, with info about your block.
+There's also an event [`InfoEvent`](https://github.com/K-4U/serverInfoProvider/blob/1.10/src/k4unl/minecraft/sip/api/event/InfoEvent.java).
+This is triggered on the main Forge Event bus whenever a value gets requested.
+Use the `addInfo` method to add a return messsage to the client.

+If you have your own powersystem, the `energy` key is also transferred to this event, allowing you to add your own.

 ### Examples ###